Vittorio Scialoja: Final years

 Scialoja retired from his university teaching in 1931, by which time he was 75.
 His health declined rapidly and visibly during the next couple of years.
 He died at Rome on 19 November 1933.

 Memberships

 Vittorio Scialoja acquired a number of honorary professorships within Italy and abroad, and was also a member of various learned societies and associations.
 The most significant of these, probably, was the Rome-based Accademia dei Lincei of which he became a corresponding member on 15 July 1901 and a full member on 19 April 1918.
-Between 1923 and 1926 and again for a year between July 1932 and 1933 he served as vice-president of the Accadmia, while holding the presidency between 1926 and 1932 and again, during the final months of his life, between July and November 1933.
+Between 1923 and 1926 and again for a year between July 1932 and 1933 he served as vice-president of the Accademia, while holding the presidency between 1926 and 1932 and again, during the final months of his life, between July and November 1933.